- Executive Director

 A graduate of the North Carolina School of the Arts Professional Actors Training Program, Nan was a three-time nominee and twice won South Florida’s Carbonell Award as an actress.She was a member of the inaugural Helen Hayes Awards’ New Play Panel and is on the Artistic Council of the Eugene O’Neill Theater Center and PlayPenn.
 Nan regularly leads board and artist training sessions across the country about the impact and business of new works, field innovation, gender parity, and a life in the theater, and is a frequent featured speaker at events ranging from playwright workshops to national convenings including the CityWrights Playwrights Conference, Florida Repertory Theatre's New Voices, the Denver Center New Play Summit, Theatre Communications Group’s Conference, American College Theater Festival, NY’s Good to Go Summit, The Women in Theater Conference, and the Austin Film Festival.

 Nan was a Coordinating Producer for 2015's nationally acclaimed Women’s Voices Theater Festival in the nation's capital region, where she currently resides, and produced its second iteration and the inaugural International Women's Voices Day in 2018.

 - Programs Manager

 Jordana Fraider serves as Program Manager, bringing experience in development, event planning, and program administration to her role at NNPN, where she arrived after two years in contemporary visual art with (e)merge art fair and CONNERSMITH gallery.
 A former actor and lifetime patron and practitioner of theatre, Jordana comes to NNPN as an emerging arts manager, dialogue facilitator, and social justice advocate.
-In addition to her work at NNPN, Jordana facilitates post-show discussions at Associate Member Forum Theatre (Silver Spring, MD), and has served as a freelance facilitator and perfromance dramaturg for The Welders, dog & pony dc, and DC Metro Theatre Arts.
-For the last 5 years, she served on the board of a small grant-making foundation, the Diverse City Fund, where she managed relationships with former grantees and supported the proposal-writing process for new applicants.
+In addition to her work at NNPN, Jordana facilitates post-show discussions at Associate Member Forum Theatre (Silver Spring, MD), and has served as a freelance facilitator and performance dramaturg for Woolly Mammoth Theatre, Theater Alliance, The Welders, and dog & pony dc.
 Jordana holds a Master’s Degree in Arts Management from American University.

 - Producer in Residence